SyntaxReference/SyntaxReference.dev/programming-languages/control-flow/conditional/README.md

 # If-Else
 # ------------------------------------

+# There are no "{ }", you need to use ":" and indentation
+# You can have either spaces or tabs but not both mixed

+# In Python if you declare a variable in a block scope (if statement, for statement, ...)
+# the variable is hoisted to the outer function scope.

 if ( my_condition ): # The colon (:) at the end of the line is required.
 	# ...
 elif my_condition: # ( ) Parentheses are optional